siddhesh11082002/CPP-Basics-to-Mini-Projects/README.md

 # C++ Practice: From Basics to Mini Projects

-Today was Sunday, so I decided to use my time well and practice C++ programming.
-I started from the basics and went all the way up to mini projects.
-This blog includes all the questions I solved — from very simple ones to slightly harder ones.
+Yesterday (Sunday, June 29, 2025) I dedicated my time to C++ programming practice, completing **26 problems** across three focused sessions.
+Today (Monday, June 30, 2025), I finished the remaining problems.
+This blog documents all questions solved - from fundamentals to mini-projects.

-If you're someone who wants to master C++, then you should definitely try solving all these questions.
-This journey helped me cover almost everything from basics to advanced level, step by step.
+If you're looking to master C++, I highly recommend working through these questions.
+This structured approach covers everything from basics to advanced concepts step by step.

 ---